kanishkg/synchromesh/README.md

 Assistant:
 ```

 Note that, following our grammar, this query should be translated to "deptcode of BIO433".
 But the language model wouldn't know, of course, since we haven't described this in the prompt.
-Even if we did, there would be no guarantee that it would follow it (especially smaller models).
+Even if we did, there would be no guarantee that it would follow the instructions.
+This is especially true for smaller models.

 The example uses CSD to sample 10 strings from an arbitrary language model while respecting the grammar.
 By default it will use GPT-2, but feel free to change it to your favorite model.
 One output we might get with GPT-2 is: